The Story Behind IndiNature: Rethinking the Future of Building Materials

 The Growing Impact of IndiNature in Sustainable Construction

 At a time when the construction industry faces mounting pressure to decarbonize, IndiNature stands out as a compelling example of how low-carbon innovation can reshape traditional material systems.
-Based in Scotland, IndiNature produces natural fibre insulation products using industrial hemp — offering a bio-based alternative to conventional insulation, without compromising on performance.
+They’ve just won 2025 Manufacturer of the Year from Green Business Awards.
+Based in Scotland, IndiNature produces natural fibre insulation products using industrial hemp — offering BBA certified low carbon alternative to conventional insulation, with additional performance advantages.

-Their mission is direct: to make it easy to build with natural materials.
-In doing so, IndiNature is enabling architects, developers, and contractors to meet sustainability targets while contributing to circular, regenerative supply chains.
+Their mission is direct: to make it easy to build with low carbon natural materials.
+In doing so, IndiNature is enabling architects, developers and contractors to meet sustainability targets while contributing to circular, regenerative supply chains.
 It’s a bold vision — and one that’s gaining ground fast in the green building movement.

 History of IndiNature: A Story of Innovation